-From handbags to shoes, make up and even a dog – if you can prove it’s for a work purpose, there’s a high chance you can claim it come tax time.
-With end of financial year just around the corner, we give you a list of 10 things you might not have thought of claiming in your tax return.
+From handbags to shoes, makeup and even a dog – if you can prove it’s for a work purpose, there’s a high chance you can claim it come tax time.
+With the end of the financial year just around the corner, we give you a list of 10 things you might not have thought of claiming in your tax return.

 If you can prove that your new Louis Vuitton is used to carry your work phone, laptop and stationery, you can claim it.
 Just remember to keep your tax receipt!

 That online course you’ve been eyeing off for the past year might be claimable, as long as it directly relates to your current line of work.
 The same can be said for seminars, conferences, and even investment seminars, provided they relate to an investment you already own like a rental property.

 Calling all outdoor workers, you can claim your sunscreen.
 In addition, if your job takes you outside and your makeup has sun protection in it, you can claim that too.

 If you use your car for travelling between different work locations, client sites or running work errands, you will be able to claim some of the costs of running it.
 And no, commuting doesn’t count!

 Any magazine, app or online subscription that relates to your work can be claimed, so be sure to keep a list (and all your receipts).

 If, like many Australians, your work comes home with you, you might be eligible to claim 45c per hour of electricity when working from home.
 Every cent counts, right?
 You need to keep records, but you don’t need a home office to make it a part of your claim.
 Gas, water, internet and phone can all be claimed too.

 Clothing and shoes